 - Fees for additional procedures that are integral to the procedure(s) being ‘unbundled’.
 For examples, please see the section on unbundling;

 - Fees for routine post-operative care, including daily visiting;

 - Fees for consultations by radiologists or anaesthetists;

 - Consultant fees for histopathology or diagnostic imaging in a private hospital;

-- Fees for consultations on the same day as an in-patient procedure.
+- Fees for consultations on the same day as an in-patient or day-patient procedure.

 Our fee structure allows you to carry out more than one procedure on a member during the same operating session.
 In these cases, we will normally increase payments by a percentage of the most complex procedure.
 In exceptional circumstances, we may pay up to 100% of the fee for each procedure you carry out.

 - Where the same operator carries out two procedures during the same operating session, we’ll pay up to 25% over and above the maximum for the most complex procedure;

 - Where the same operator carries out three or more procedures during the same operating session, we’ll pay up to 40% over and above the maximum for the most complex procedure;